 Preventing Bee Stings

-The best way to treat bee stings is to prevent them, and this can often be done by encouraging pets to avoid flowerbeds or ground nests of hornets and wasps.
+The best way to treat bee stings is to prevent them, and this can often be done by trying to encourage pets to avoid flowerbeds or ground nests of hornets and wasps.
 Any wasp or hornet nests that are present around your property should be promptly removed.
 Keep your veterinarian's contact information on hand in case of bee stings and subsequent allergic reactions.

 While bee stings are painful for pets and humans alike, these tips are ideal for helping pet parents treat and preventing bee stings in their four-legged companions.